TrimYmeraga92/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag. eg. `terrafrom apply --auto-approve`

+### Terraform destroy

+`terraform destroy`

+This will destroy all resources in directory in which this is applied

 ### Terraform lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.